 How much will it cost to visit?

-The park charges an $8 personal vehicle entrance fee from mid-May until November.
-For us, that worked out to just $2 per person for a couple of hours of hiking fun!
+The park charges a $10 personal vehicle entrance fee from mid-May until November.
+When we visited, it was $8, which worked out to just $2 per person for a couple of hours of hiking fun!

 How long should I plan to stay?